-EMERGENCY CARE CALL PARENTS/GUARDIANS if the following symptoms are present: CALL 911 (EMERGENCY MEDICAL SERVICES) if the following sympt guardians: ptoms are present, as w ell as contacting the parents/ TAKE THESE MEASURES while waiting for parents or medical help to an ARE THESE MERSORES while waiting for parents of medicar help to an unve.
-PARENT/GUARDIAN MUST COMPLETE TH THIS SECTION (#18- -22) 18.
-If Section #7A is completed, do the instructions indicate a specific time prescriber write 12pm?) - I, parent/legal guardian, authorize the child day program to administer the "Licensed Authorized Prescriber Section" to ified in the (child's name) Date Authorized: 20.
-Parent or legal guardian's name (please print): 21. .
-Date Aumorized.
-22. Parent or legal guardian's signature (I hereby give consent for my child' l's health care provide r or specialist to communicate with my child's child care provider or school nurse to discuss any of the infe formation contained in this care plan.): WEINSTEIN JCC PRESCHOOL/CHILDCARE MUST CO , , Date Received From Parent Weinstein JCC Preschool 804-545-8615 26.
-I have verified that #1-#22 and if applicable # 36 - #37 are complete.
+EMERGENCY CARE CALL PARENTS/GUARDIANS if the following symptoms are present: CALL 911 (EMERGENCY MEDICAL SERVICES) if the following symptoms are present, as well as contacting the parents/guardians: TAKE THESE MEASURES while waiting for parents or medical help to arrive: PAREN T/GUA ARDIAN MUST COMPLET TE THIS SECTION (#18- -22) 18.
+If Section #7A is completed, do the instructions indicate a specific time to administer the medication?
+(For example, did the prescriber write 12pm?)
+Yes N/A No Write the specific time(s) the preschool is to administer the medication: 19.
+I, parent/legal guardian, authorize the child day program to administer the medication as specified in the "Licensed Authorized Prescriber Section" to (child's name) 20.
+Parent or legal guardian's name (please print): 21.
+Date Authorized: 20.
+Parent or legal guardian's name (piease e print): 21.
+Date Aumonzeo: 22.
+Parent or legal guardian's signature (I hereby give consent for my child's health care provider or specialist to communicate with my child's child care provider or school nurse to discuss any of the information contained in this care plan.): WEINSTEIN JCC PRESCHOOL/CHILDCARE MUST COMPLETE THIS SECTION (#23-28) · .
+Weinstein JCC Preschool 804-545-8615 26.
+I have verified that #1#22 and if applicable #36 - #37 are complete.
 My signature indicates that all information needed to give this medication has been given to the child day program.
-27. Authorized child care provider's name (please print): 28. .
-Authorized child care e provider's signature: LICENSED AUTHORIZED PRESCRIBER TO COMPLETE ALL AREAS UNLESS OT HERWISE SPECIFIED 29.
-Describe any additional training, procedures or competencies the child of 30.
-Date consent form completed: 31: Date to be discontinued or lengt 30.
-Date consent form completed: (date cannot exceed 6 months fi or this order will not be valid) from the date authorize (date cannot exceed 6 months fi from the date authorize (date cannot exceed 6 months fi or this order will not be valid) from the date authorize ed (date cannot exceed 6 months fi or this order will not be valid) from the date authorize ed 32.
+27. Authorized child care provider's name (please print): 28.
+Authorized child care provider's signature: LICENSED AUTHORIZED PRESCRIBER TO COMPLETE ALL AREAS UNLESS OTHERWISE SPECIFIED 29.
+Describe any additional training, procedures or competencies the child day program staff will need to care for this child.
+30. Date consent form completed: 31: Date to be discontinued or length of time in days to be given: (date cannot exceed 6 months from the date authorized or this order will not be valid) 32.
 Prescriber's name (please print): 33.
-Prescriber's Telephone num 35.
+Prescriber's Telepho ne number: 34.
+Date: 35.
 Licensed Authorized Prescriber's Signature: 36.
-Since there may be instances where the pharmacy will not fill a new pre from the date authorize) mber: rescription for changes 34.
-Date: in a prescription related to (date cannot exceed 6 months fi or this order will not be valid) 32.
-Prescriber's name (please print): 33.
-Prescriber's Telephone nur 35.
-Licensed Authorized Prescriber's Signature: 36.
-Since there may be instances where the pharmacy will not fill a new predose, time or frequency until medication from the previous prescription you expect the pharmacy to fill the updated order.
-DATE: from the date authorize) mber: rescription for changes n is completely used, p ed 34.
-Date: in a prescription related to lease indicate the date by which 32.
-Prescriber's name (please print): 33.
-Prescriber's Telephone nur 35.
-Licensed Authorized Prescriber's Signature: 36.
-Since there may be instances where the pharmacy will not fill a new predose, time or frequency until medication from the previous prescription from the date authorize) mber: rescription for changes n is completely used, p ed 34.
-Date: in a prescription related to lease indicate the date by which
+Since there may be instances where the pharmacy will not fill a new prescription for changes in a prescription related to dose, time or frequency until medication from the previous prescription is completely used, please indicate the date by which you expect the pharmacy to fill the updated order.
+DATE: By completing this section the Weinstein JCC Preschool will follow the written instruction on this form and not follow the pharmacy label until the new prescription has been filled.
+37. Licensed Authorized Prescriber's Signature: